MechanicalSoup/MechanicalSoup/docs/faq.rst

   2015 on RoboBrowser).
 RoboBrowser is `broken on Python 3.7
   <https://github.com/jmcarp/robobrowser/issues/87>`__, and while
-  there is an easy workaround this is a sign that the lack of activity is due to the project being abandonned more than to its maturity.
+  there is an easy workaround this is a sign that the lack of activity is due to the project being abandoned more than to its maturity.

 * `Selenium <http://selenium-python.readthedocs.io/>`__ is a much
   heavier solution: it launches a real web browser (Firefox,